ebprado/MH-with-scalable-subsampling/README.md

 }
 ```

-The package `mhteste` needs to be installed before running the scripts.
+We created a Python package, `mhteste`, that needs to be installed before running the scripts.
 This can downloaded from TestPyPI using the following command:

 ```python
 pip install -i https://test.pypi.org/simple/ mhssteste